Animae-Magnae-Prodigus/blog/_posts/miscellanies/2025-03-15-Confession.md

 ---
-title: "confession to my criticism and the decision of suspending the project of commenting the Big Book"
+title: "confession of my criticism in the past and the decision of suspending the project of reviewing the Big Book of Science Fiction "
 tags: criticism
 ---